YashKalia/Testing-PacMan/assignment-docs/assignment-2-report.md

 However,code coverage is not the answer to the problem of software testing and 100% code coverage is not a guarantee of 100% bug free software.You can infer a certain level of quality in your tests based on their coverage, but you still need to be writing meaningful tests.

+##Excercise-12
+Unit tests are relatively faster than system and integraation tests.One thing tht can slow them down is the sheer size of the component/unit they are testing.
+The more complicated the unit,the more its dependency on other units,the longer it takes with the time difference being more pronounced as we move up the testing pyramid.
+Also the more time consuming the functions the class performs are directly affects time required to test.